Click to refer colleagues and get 30% off

 Control virus

-The control gutless adenovirus is designed to match the biological application of the custom virus and to be used for testing gutless adenovirus transduction.
-For example, if the custom virus overexpresses a gene, then the control virus provided will be EGFP control gutless adenovirus (gutless adenovirus overexpressing EGFP).
+The control gutless Ad5 adenovirus is designed to match the biological application of the custom virus and to be used for testing gutless adenovirus transduction.
+For example, if the custom virus overexpresses a gene, then the control virus provided will be gutless Ad5 adenovirus overexpressing EGFP.
 Detailed information on the control virus is shown below:

 Shipping and storage

-Our ultra-purified adenovirus is stored in GTS buffer.
-All our adenovirus are shipped on dry ice.
-Upon receiving, adenovirus should be stored at -80°C for long term (stable for at least 1 year), or -20°C for short term, e.g., 2-3 weeks.
-Although adenovirus is more stable than many other virus (e.g. lentivirus) and can be frozen and thawed several times with minimal loss of virus activity, it is best to avoid repeated freeze-thaw cycles in practice.
+Our ultra-purified adenovirus is stored in GTS buffer and shipped on dry ice.
+Upon receipt, adenovirus should be stored at -80°C (stable for at least 1 year), or -20°C (stable for 2-3 weeks).
+Although adenovirus is more stable than many other viruses (e.g. lentivirus) and can be frozen and thawed several times with minimal loss of viral activity, it is best to avoid repeated freeze-thaw cycles.

 Technical Information